-Table 5: The Resource Allocation Impacts of Security Improvement Programs for Households Having Similar Likelihoods of being Initially Credit-constrained within Each Community (Second Stages) $^a$ .
+Table 6: The Heterogeneous Impacts of Security Improvement Programs for Households Having Similar Likelihood of being Initially Credit-constrained within Each Community^a.

-land-attached capital rented-out land hired labor
+land-attached capital rented-out land long-term hired labor

-$(1,000 \text{ c\'ordoba})$ (manzana) (day)
+(1,000 córdoba) (manzana) (month)

-program enrolled 0.5 80.0 -618.0
+program enrolled 0.5 69.3 -4.2

-(instrumented) $[40.3]^b$ [73.5] [551.3]
+(instrumented) $[40.3]^b$ [70.2] [33.3]

-program enrolled $\times$ initially 35.0 -140.6 549.7
+program enrolled \times initially 35.0 -129.5 -6.3

-credit-unconstrained (instrumented) [54.5] [61.5] [569.2]
+credit-unconstrained (instrumented) [54.5] [57.4] [37.4]

+sum of the two coefficients 35.5 -60.2 -10.5

+(initially-credit-unconstrained households) [36.8] [61.7] [17.1]

-Controls for all the regressions above
+controls for all the regressions above

-community confounding linear trends <math>c</math> YES YES YES
+community confounding linear trends c YES YES YES

 household fixed effects YES YES YES

 department-survey round fixed effects YES YES YES

 rural business development $project^d$ YES YES YES

 No. of paired households 530 530 530

 No. of communities 54 54 54

-Note: $^a$ I used households' demographics to predict their probabilities of being initially credit-constrained, based on a standard Logit regression model.
-Then, I matched pairs of initially-credit-constrained and -unconstrained households within each community when their differences in predicted probabilities are no larger than 0.03.
-After pairing, I reran the panel-IV Tobit model, as outlined in the main text above, but with interactions with an dummy variable indicating if a household was initially credit-unconstrained.
-For the ease of presentation, I only reported regression results of the associated second stages here. $^b$ Like the main regressions presented in Table 4, I obtained conservative standard errors under i.i.d. $^c$ I controlled for the linear time trends interacted with the initial community-level shares of female-headed and credit-unconstrained households that may have driven changes in program enrollment rate between survey rounds. $^d$ The rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I controlled for the random assignment of this project over time. $^p < 0.10$ , $^p < 0.05$ , $^p < 0.01$ .
+Note: a I use households' demographics to predict their probabilities of being initially credit-constrained, based on a standard Logit regression model.
+Then, I match pairs of initially-credit-constrained and -unconstrained households within each community when their differences in predicted probabilities are no larger than 0.03.
+After pairing, I rerun the panel-IV Tobit model, as outlined in the main text above, but with interactions with an dummy variable indicating if a household was initially credit-unconstrained.
+For the ease of presentation, I only report regression results of the associated second stages here. b Like the main regressions presented in Table 4, I obtain conservative standard errors under i.i.d. c I control for the linear time trends interacted with the initial community-level shares of male-headed and credit-constrained households that may have driven changes in program enrollment rate between survey rounds. d The rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I control for the random assignment of this project over time. ${}^{}p < 0.10, {}^{}p < 0.05, {}^{}p < 0.01$.